What is GDPR and what does it mean for me?

 What does GDPR mean for me?

-The new GDPR legislation comes into force in May this year, bringing with it more rights for you as a consumer.
+The new GDPR legislation came into force in May this year and has been written into UK law as the Data Protection Act 2018.
+It has brought with it more rights for you as a consumer.
 It means that you will have more power to challenge how organisations will ask for, store, use and otherwise process your personal data.
 So any information that can be used to directly or indirectly identify you as an individual (your name, date of birth, IP address etc.) may constitute personal data and will be expected to be under stricter controls and protection.